oasis-tcs/openc2-jadn/serialization-rules.md

 When using Concise Binary Object Representation [CBOR] serialization, instances of JADN datatypes are serialized using the following  types.
 CBOR type #x.y = Major type x, Additional information y.

-* Serialization options (e.g., /x) to Binary and Array types do not affect serialized values.
+* Serialization options (e.g., /x) on Binary and Array types do not affect serialized values.
 * The .ID suffix on Choice, Enumerated and Map types does not affect serialized values.

 Names for CBOR types are as shown in Concise Data Definition Language [CDDL].
 For structure types, arrays and maps are